-As an OpenCraft developer, it is common to question whether a task should be logged as billable hourly support.
+As an OpenCraft developer, it is common to question whether a task should be logged as billable hourly support, or not.
 This handbook section aims to provide a deeper understanding of the principles of billable and non-billable work, and to assist in determining when work should be logged as billable hours to a client's support account.

 What is billable work?
 What is non-billable work?¶

 Billable means OpenCraft will charge the client for it.